Why this work matters to me

 Years ago, I walked away from work that I had invested in and cared about deeply because I could not see another way forward.

-Sometimes we reach a point when we realize that no matter how hard we’ve been trying, the way we’ve been working and leading is not sustainable.
+Sometimes we reach a point when we realize that no matter how hard we’ve been trying, the way we’ve been working is not sustainable.
 And if we don’t find another way, we – or those we lead – could burn out or walk away like I did.

 In pursuit of this mission, I partner with organizations that want to support the leadership and well-being of staff and teams.